oswaldocavalcante/udwdelivery/README.md

 It sends your Uber API Credentials and the stores's address every time that a request is made.
 To get delivery quotes and create deliveries, this plugin also sends the customers address and order informations.

-This service is provided by "Uber Technologies Inc.": (terms of use)[https://www.uber.com/legal/terms], (privacy policy)[https://privacy.uber.com/policy].
+This service is provided by "Uber Technologies Inc.": [terms of use](https://www.uber.com/legal/terms), [privacy policy](https://privacy.uber.com/policy).

 ## Frequently Asked Questions